 Great Yarmouth was ranked 20th in the 2015 English Index of Multiple Deprivation.
 Deprivation is particularly pronounced in the central urban wards and this is reflected in the borough's 'rank of local concentration' (4th).
 The borough as a whole ranks poorly for income deprivation, where 43% of households have an income under £20,000.
 The general health of residents is also worse than the England average, and life expectancy is below average for Norfolk and the East of England which is of particular concern as the borough has a higher than average population over 65.

-The opportunity for the town centre is... ...to ensure that its regeneration is inclusive, recognises local people's culture and identity, and retains and enhances the services and amenities they have reason to value.
+...to ensure that its regeneration is inclusive, recognises local people's culture and identity, and retains and enhances the services and amenities they have reason to value.